Asabeneh/30-Days-Of-JavaScript/readMe.md

     </body>
   </html>
 ```
 Now, you wrote your first inline script.
-We can create a pop up alert message using the build in *alert()* function.
+We can create a pop up alert message using the built-in *alert()* function.

 ## Internal script
-Internal script can be written in the _head_ or the _body_ but it is preferred to put it on the body of the html document.
+The internal script can be written in the _head_ or the _body_, but it is preferred to put it on the body of the HTML document.
-First let us write on the head part of the page.
+First, let us write on the head part of the page.

 ```html
 <!DOCTYPE html>